 - Qcide™, derived from a natural oil product containing tasmanone as the main active constituent and extracted from the leaves of a rare cultivar of an Australian eucalypt, the Gympie Messmate (Eucalyptus cloeziana).

-Flavocide and Qcide have been developed by Bio-Gene to address the major worldwide problem of insecticide resistance in the areas of crop protection, animal health, public health and consumer applications.
+Flavocide and Qcide have been developed by Bio-Gene to address the major worldwide problem of insecticide resistance in the areas of public health, crop protection, grain storage, animal health, and consumer applications.

 Bio-Gene owns patents covering the use of these beta-triketone insecticides for insect control.